gear-foundation/gear-wiki/docs/developing-contracts/testing.md

     // Equals false if no others were called. assert!(!res.others_failed());

-    // Returns bool which shows that logs contains a given log.
+    // Returns bool which shows that logs contain a given log.
     //
     // Syntax sugar around `res.log().iter().any(|v| v == arg)`.
     assert!(!res.contains(&Log::builder()));

-    // To build a log for assertion you need to use `Log` structure with it's builders.
+    // To build a log for assertion you need to use `Log` structure with its builders.
     // All fields here are optional.
     // Assertion with Logs from core are made on the Some(..) fields
     // You will run into panic if you try to set the already specified field.